HSSC01/Portfolio/README.md

 ### [Telco Customer Churn](https://github.com/HSSC01/Portfolio/tree/main/Telco%20Customer%20Churn)
 This project, chosen as part of the **IBM** course projects, focuses on analysing customer churn in a telecommunications company.
 It includes steps such as **Exploratory Data Analysis (EDA)**, **feature engineering**, and the application of **supervised machine learning** techniques.
 The goal is to build and evaluate models that predict customer churn, using various classification algorithms to identify key factors influencing customer retention.

-**Skills** - Python, EDA (Exploratory Data Analysis), Data Visualisation, Feature Engineering, Supervised Machine Learning, Pipelines
+**Skills:** Python, EDA (Exploratory Data Analysis), Data Visualisation, Feature Engineering, Supervised Machine Learning, Pipelines

 ## Contact